garffff-bot/garffff-bot.github.io/content/Infrastructure/TCP - 2049 - NFS.md

 ### Escalate to none Root user:

-We may be able to escalate to a none root user if we have read/write access to the share, a shell is requited on the target system.
+We may be able to escalate to a none root user if we have read/write access to the share, a shell is required on the target system.

 Find the UID & GUID of the target user: